The Construction Manager Certification Institute (CMCI) provides credentials for construction management professionals:

-As an independent administrative body of CMAA, CMCI administers the Construction Management credentialing programs.
-The Institute is governed by a Board of Governors and is comprised of CM professionals who are responsible for policies and procedures affecting criteria for professional credentials and the determination of candidate’s status enrolled in the credential programs.
+As an independent administrative body of CMAA, CMCI administers the construction management credentialing programs.
+The Institute is governed by a Board of Governors (BoG) and is comprised of construction management professionals who are responsible for policies and procedures affecting the criteria for professional credentials and the determination of the status of candidates enrolled in the credential programs.

 Statement of Impartiality

-The CMCI Board of Governors (BoG) and certification staff understand the importance of impartiality and conflicts in the management of certification activities.
+The CMCI Board of Governors and certification staff understand the importance of impartiality and conflicts in the management of certification activities.
 When undertaking dealings with members and non-members, all involved in the certification process will maintain a high level of ethical conduct and avoid conflicts of interest in connection with the performance of their duties.
 There shall be an avoidance of any actions and or commitments that might create the appearance of:

-- Using positions for personal gain.
+- Using positions for personal gain;

-- Giving preferential treatment.
+- Giving preferential treatment;

-- Impeding efficiency.
+- Impeding efficiency;

-- Losing independence or impartiality.
+- Losing independence or impartiality; and

 - Affecting adversely the confidence of CMCI constituents in the integrity of certification operations.